mathspp/mathspp/pages/02.blog/why-apl-is-a-language-worth-knowing/item.md

       (0=2|numbers)/numbers
 42 0 16 10
 ```

+The vector on the left of the function _compress_ is like a series of switches that are ON or OFF and that tell you whether to keep each item or not.

 Thus, if you have a vector of numbers and you only want the squares of the even ones,
 in APL you can start by _compressing_ the original vector and then squaring the numbers you care about: